 Paired here nicely with a sleek ‘n’ silver soft-top that can presumably go nought to sixty quicker than you can say ‘Wow, that’s really fast’, the DITA Sekton not only look like the kind of sunglasses you might be wearing in that kind of car, but are built like them too.
 An oversized and weighty rectangular frame crafted out of 8mm thick jet black acetate, they reveal a little of what’s going on under the hood with DITA Eyewear’s signature wire-core exposing cutaway showing off a little of that ultra-tough titanium core.
 And yes, they’d still look just as good in your Vauxhall Astra, we promise.

 In his timeless, 2004 masterpiece, ‘Yeah’, Usher famously sang the words: ‘Yeah, yeah yeah, yeah yeah, yeah’.
 Looking at him in these DITA Journey frames today, all these years later, we can’t help but feel that those six simple words are still powerful enough to encapsulate a mood, to embody a feeling of this pic.

-We’re not sure if it’s the titanium frame or the diamond pattern detailing on the bridge, eye rims and nose pads.
-It might even be the tasty cutout temple tips.
 There’s just something about Usher wearing a pair of mirrored sunglasses that really, really makes you want to say, ‘yeah’ over and over again.

 Antoni Porowski: DITA Axial